trailofbits/testing-handbook/content/docs/languages/rust/40-gotchas.md

     - `Duration::from_secs_f{32,64}` panics with negative inputs; `Duration::new` panics when the nanoseconds value overflows into the seconds counter.
 - [ ] Verify that keys aren't mutated while inside a collection in a way that changes their hash and equality (`HashMap`) or ordering (`BinaryHeap`).
 Doing so is a logic error and can cause panics or incorrect results.
 - [ ] Verify that `debug_assert!` and other debug macros are not used for actual data validation.
 Such macros are removed from production builds.
+- [ ] Check uses of file descriptors
-- [ ] Verify that raw file descriptors are explicitly closed in all execution flow paths.
+  - Verify that raw file descriptors are explicitly closed in all execution flow paths.
 Raw descriptors are not closed on `Drop`.
   - Verify that owned file descriptors are not closed two times: automatically on `Drop` and explicitly via the [`close` method](https://docs.rs/nix/latest/nix/unistd/fn.close.html).
+  - Review that uses of raw file descriptors are [I/O safe](https://github.com/rust-lang/rfcs/blob/master/text/3128-io-safety.md).
 - [ ] Explicitly flush `BufWriter`s to get flush errors; errors are ignored on automatic flushing when values are dropped.
 - [ ] Ensure that absolute paths are not used with [`PathBuf::join`](https://doc.rust-lang.org/std/path/struct.PathBuf.html#method.join), as this may lead to path traversal issues.
 - [ ] Verify that functions used only in tests are guarded by `#[cfg(test)]`.